rcarvalho/jquery.idle/README.md

 ##Options

 ```
+onPreIdle     # callback function that gets triggered when preIdle timeout is met
 onIdle	    	# callback function that will be triggered when the user gets idle
 onActive    	[ default function(){} ] # callback function that will be triggered when the user gets active
 events			[ default = mousemove keypress mousedonw ] # events that will reset the idle time